moozer/Plask/Plask/src/pages/2013S/ITT2 Networking/05_Literature.md

 email: mon@eal.dk
 sectionname: Literature

-In the course, the following book will be used.
+In the course, the following book will be used:

-* James F. Kurose and Keith W. Ross, Computer Networking: International Version: A Top-Down Approach, 5th ed.
-(Pearson Education, 2009).
+* Meyers, Michael.
+CompTIA Network+ Certification All-in-One Exam Guide, 5th Edition.
+5th ed.
+McGraw-Hill Osborne Media, 2012.